 When it comes to storing wine, it’s best to store corked wine bottles horizontally so that the wine touches the bottom of the cork.
 If under screw-cap (Stelvin) it doesn’t matter too much but you do get greater storage capacity with horizontal bottles so that may be something to consider when planning your wine storage solution.

 Another good idea is to keep wine varietals together.
-For example, to start with you could keep your reds on the left side and your whites on the right side.
+For example, to start with you could keep your red wines on the left side and your white wines on the right side.
+You may even want to dedicate an area to your rosé wines.
 This isn’t absolutely necessary but it’ll save you time hunting blindly through your bottles and can also make your life that little bit easier when you’re short of time.

 You could have your wines in alphabetical order or vintage versus non-vintage with your non-vintage wines on the left for easy access and your vintage wines that you want to keep a little bit longer on the right.
 There's no hard and fast rule.
 Use a system that works for you and that makes your life easier.
 It’s not about making the perfect wine rack, it’s about making your life easier.